mirzawaqasahmed/f5-big-iq-lab/docs/class05/module1/lab1.rst

 Lab 1.1: Import a device to an existing Cluster
 -----------------------------------------------

-**BOS-vBIGIP02.termmarc.com (10.1.10.10)** is currently NOT managed by BIG-IQ CM, however it is in the same Device Service Cluster (DSC) with BOS-vBIGIP01.
+.. warning:: **BOS-vBIGIP02.termmarc.com (10.1.10.10)** is currently managed by BIG-IQ CM, however it is in the same Device Service Cluster (DSC) with BOS-vBIGIP01.
 We will be adding this device to BIG-IQ.

-Log in to the BIG-IQ system with your user name (admin) and password (admin).
+Log in to the BIG-IQ system with your user name (david) and password (david).

 On the top menu bar, select Devices from the BIG-IQ menu.

 On the left-hand menu bar, click BIG-IP Devices.

+Select **BOS-vBIGIP02.termmarc.com** and click on **Remove All Service**, then when all services are removed, click on **Remove Device**.

 Click the Add Device button in the main pane.

 a.
 In the IP Address field, type the IP address of the device: **10.1.10.10**

 b.
-In the User Name and Password fields, type the user name (admin) and password (admin) for the device.
+In the User Name and Password fields, type the user name (david) and password (david) for the device.

 c.
 Cluster Display Name: **Use Existing**.